rehierl/html-outliner-spec/issue-associations.md

 NOTE - An outline is only defined for elements of sectioning content and sectioning root elements.

-If a term would exist (e.g. **sectioning element**) that allowed to refer to the group/class of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which would define an `innerOutline` property.
+If an official term like **sectioning element (SE)** would exist that allowed to refer to the group/class of elements for which an inner outline is defined, it could be used for the name of a class that inherits from the `Element` type and which would define an `innerOutline` property.
 This new class would allow to refine the above two properties into: `Outline SectioningElement.innerOutline` and `SectioningElement Outline.outlineOwner`.

+- `Outline SectioningElement.innerOutline`
+- `SectioningElement Outline.outlineOwner`
+- `(sectioningElement == sectioningElement.innerOutline.outlineOwner)`

 <!-- ####################################################################### -->
 <h2 id="node-section">Associate node X with section Y</h2>